kasraavand/SimpleRST/README.rst

 ==========

 The aim of SimpleRST is to convert manual Python code and documentations to a restructured text frame.
-It parses the code using Python's built-in module `ast` in order to extract the classes, function signatures and documentation from code, then place them into an RST-formatted frame.
+It parses the code in order to extract the classes, function signatures and documentation from code, then place them into an RST-formatted frame.
 You can use a custom regex to extract the specific information from your documentation and put it in an RST document (which depends on your documentation format).
 Following is a sample documentation and relative regex with an rst formatted doc:

 .. code-block:: python